 The Mission Cross.
 The cross is reported to be the original wood cross moved from site to site as the location of the Mission changed due to fires, earthquakes and floods.
 The standing cross is not the original; to see the real cross, it is encased in the base behind glass.

-The Wistoria Arbor.
-Many plants around the Mission are hundreds of years old and the Arbour that runs along the back of the Mission holds a Wistoria that is 130 years old.
+The Wisteria Arbor.
+Many plants around the Mission are hundreds of years old and the Arbour that runs along the back of the Mission holds a Wisteria that is 130 years old.
 When I visited it was just starting to bloom.
-I can imagine how beautiful it will be in the spring and summer time.
+I can imagine how beautiful it will be in the spring and summertime.